 Times are particularly litigious and reputation can rise or fall with a new scandal or questionable behaviors by key executives.
 The global economy has opened up a world of opportunity: new talent, supply chains, customers, locations, acquisitions, and resources.
-In the advent of all this, navigating between opportunity and risk has become more perilous and the need to conduct background checks on executives and business partners is crucial in protecting your company’s reputation and reducing your Board’s fiduciary exposure.
+In the advent of all this, navigating between opportunity and risk has become more perilous and the need to conduct executive background checks on executives and business partners is crucial in protecting your company’s reputation and reducing your Board’s fiduciary exposure.

 Background Checks and Executives

 Hiring the right executive is extremely important to a company and numerous factors are considered, among them previously held positions, reputation of companies worked for, and education.
 With the rise in corporate scandals most businesses acknowledge the need for some type of background check.

 Many companies, however, are not aware of why it is critical to conduct executive due diligence, relying instead on professional references, industry reputation, and on new executive hires having disclosed all pertinent information.
 Some even believe that the current or prior company the executive worked for has already performed the necessary background check, especially if it is a well-known or branded company.
 While they may default to a routine background check as a matter of course.
 A simple background check cannot find most of the issues you need to identify to protect your companies and employees.

 While some of this information may be verified through a routine background check, these standard background checks miss many things that would be uncovered in an executive due diligence investigation.

 Due diligence investigations, unlike routine background checks, are designed to detect hidden and undisclosed information not readily available in standard background checks.
 About 20% of executives do not check out well, and 10% of executives have serious issues that would preclude them from further hiring consideration.